 - This per-unit fee also applies when selling free Limiteds.
 If 200 limited hats are listed at a 0 Robux price, the creator pays 4,000 Robux to list this free limited item.
 For Limiteds set to a price of 0 (free items), Roblox keeps the entire per-unit fee.

-While any user can buy a Limited item, only users that are Premium members can resell them.
+If reselling is enabled by the original creator, Premium members can resell purchased Limited items.
 Every time a creator's item is resold, the creator benefits from a 10% original creator commission.
 After purchasing a Limited, there is up to a 30 day holding period when the item cannot be resold.

 Selling Limiteds: As a reminder, when selling anything on Roblox, the item creator, the seller, and Roblox receive a split of every transaction as follows: